hughker/documentation/onboarding/steps/bigcommerce.md

 # BigCommerce

-To integrate Findify into your shop you need to do all of the steps listed below:
+To integrate Findify into your shop you'll need to follow steps listed below:

 * Disable quick search
-* Add tracking tags
+* Add the Findify tracking tags
 * Add Findify to your search results page
-* Add script to `<head>` section
+* Add the Findify Javascript to `<head>` section

 __Important note__: If you're using __Stencil__ you might need extra integration work, so please, feel free to contact us!